If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

 When a dog repeatedly invades the litter box, it affects more than hygiene — it affects your cat.

 Cats are territorial about elimination areas.
-Repeated disruption can lead to:
+Repeated disruption can contribute to litter box avoidance, stress-related accidents, and increased tension between pets.

 Providing a secure, undisturbed litter area supports feline comfort and household harmony.